B.S. Computer Engineering

 The Computer Engineering program at CSU, Chico bridges the curriculum gap between electrical/electronic engineering and computer science.
 The program is designed to provide a broad background in both the theory and practice of computer hardware and software design, and the integration of both into usable digital systems.
 The curriculum includes courses in logic design, microprocessor system design, computer interfacing, programming and data structures, computer architecture and assembly language programming, embedded system design, and system requirements and design.
 The program is accredited by the Accreditation Board for Engineering and Technology (ABET), 111 Market Place, Suite 1050, Baltimore, MD 21202-4012, telephone (410) 347-7700.

-The Electrical and Computer Engineering Department will educate each student to be a responsible and productive computer engineer who can effectively manage future challenges.
+The Electrical and Computer Engineering Department will educate each graduate to be a responsible electrical or computer engineer who can successfully hurdle future challenges.

 The objective of the Computer Engineering Program is to produce graduates able to: